A Complete Guide to Critical Illness Cover

 Although it may seem tempting to avoid disclosing any past illnesses to get a cheaper insurance premium, it will leave you worse off in the long-run.
 Being untruthful in your insurance application will more than likely lead to a claim on your policy being refused, meaning that you won’t receive a payout and essentially, you will have wasted all the money you paid into the policy, so you must remain completely honest throughout the life insurance application and make sure you provide all the necessary details asked for.

-The cost of life insurance in the UK generally depends on the amount of cover you need, the type of policy, the length of the policy, as well as your age, health and lifestyle.
+The cost of life insurance in the UK generally depends on the amount of cover you need, the type of policy, the length of the policy, as well as your age, health, medical history, occupation and lifestyle.

 Most people get critical illness cover as an added policy on top of their standard life insurance, acting as an added level of reassurance for the policyholder.

 A life and critical illness cover policy worth £100,000 for a non-smoking, healthy 30-year-old would typically cost around £25 a month over a 20-year term, according to reports.
 Life and critical illness policies can be cheaper for younger individuals, due to the lesser risk they usually pose, so it’s worth weighing up your life insurance options as soon as you take out a mortgage or have children of your own that depend on your income.